Cinematic illustration of Tm Calculation Methods

 Is the Wallace Rule ever acceptable?

-The Wallace Rule (Tm = 2(A+T) + 4(G+C)) is only acceptable for quick mental estimates of primers 14–20 nt with ~50% GC content.
-It should never be used for final primer design decisions.
-Our 50-primer benchmark shows Wallace Rule deviates by ±5–15°C from the nearest-neighbor reference.
+The Wallace Rule (Tm = 2(A+T) + 4(G+C)) is acceptable only for quick mental estimates of primers 14–20 nt with roughly balanced GC content.
+For ordering or PCR setup, use a nearest-neighbor method and salt settings that match the assay.

 What if I'm using a polymerase with a special buffer?